Updated: Aug 18

 Furthermore, on-time payments can boost your credit score, and a good credit score can make it simpler to buy a home and obtain favourable interest rates.

 Myth #2: Investing in the stock market is too hazardous for my retirement funds.

 In truth, money in a savings account is immune to the ups and downs of the stock market.
-But, given the low interest rates on savings accounts, it won't increase much either.
-When it comes time to take that money for retirement in a few decades, it won't purchase as much due of inflation.
+But, given the low-interest rates on savings accounts, it won't increase much either.
+When it comes time to take that money for retirement in a few decades, it won't purchase as much due to inflation.
 The stock market, on the other hand, has a lengthy track record of growth, making it a crucial part of any long-term investment portfolio.

 For example, if you are a young individual investing for retirement, a diversified investment plan based on your time horizon, financial circumstances, and risk tolerance may give you with the degree of growth you require.